ChilveriPrathamesh/candidate_management_system/README.md

     - Future Improvements

-Features
+**Features**
+- First item
+- Second item
+- Third item

-View all candidates in a table.
+- View all candidates in a table.

 Add new candidates with details: name, email, phone number, status, and resume link.